danskernesdigitalebibliotek/dpl-platform/docs/runbooks/add-library-site-to-platform.md

 The following sections describes how to

 * Add the site to `sites.yaml`
-* Provision Github "environment" repository
-* Create a Lagoon project and connect it to the repository

-After these steps has been completed, you can continue to deploying to the site.
-See the [deploy-a-release.md](deploy-a-release.md) for details.
+* Using the `sites.yaml` specification to provision Github repositories, create Lagoon projects, tie the two together, and deploy all the relevant environments.

 ### Step 1, update sites.yaml

 Create an entry for the site in `sites.yaml`.

-For now specify an unique site key (its key in the map of sites), name and description.
-Leave out the deployment-key, you will add it in a later step.
+Specify a unique site key (its key in the map of sites), name and description.
+Leave out the deployment-key, it will be added automatically by the synchronization script.

 Sample entry (beware that this example be out of sync with the environment you are operating, so make sure to compare it with existing entries from the